Quantum and approximation algorithms for maximum witnesses of Boolean matrix products: Approximation algorithms

 \end{proof}

-Assuming the notation from the theorem, we obtain the following corollary.
+By plugging the randomized upper bound on $CW(n,k)$ from Fact \ref{fact: wit} into Theorem \ref{theo: main2} and assuming the notation from the theorem, we obtain the following corollary.

-\begin{corollary} There is a randomized algorithm that for $4\le k\le n^{0.4212}$ computes for all non-zero entries $C[i,j]$ single witnesses of rank $O(\lceil W_C(i,j)/k\rceil )$ almost certainly in time substantially subsuming the best known upper time bound for computing maximum witnesses for all non-zero entries of $C.$ In particular, if the number of witnesses for each entry of $C$ is upper bounded by $w \le n^{0.4212}$ then by setting $k=w,$ we obtain for all non-zero entries of $C$ a witness of rank $O(1)$ almost certainly, substantially faster then maximum witnesses for these entries. \end{corollary}

-\junk{ Importantly, Algorithm 5 and hence Theorem \ref {theo: main2} and Corollary \ref{cor: approx} can be derandomized analogously as the algorithm of Alon and Naor for the $1$-witness problem by using the so called small probability spaces keeping the asymptotic upper bounds \cite{AN96}.}
+\begin{corollary} There is a randomized algorithm that for $4\le k\le n^{0.4212}$ computes for all non-zero entries $C[i,j]$ single witnesses of rank $O(\lceil W_C(i,j)/k\rceil )$ almost certainly in time substantially subsuming the best known upper time bound for computing maximum witnesses for all non-zero entries of $C.$ In particular, if the number of witnesses for each entry of $C$ is upper bounded by $w \le n^{0.4212}$ then by setting $k=w,$ we obtain for all non-zero entries of $C$ a witness of rank $O(1)$ almost certainly, substantially faster than maximum witnesses for these entries. \end{corollary} \junk{ Importantly, Algorithm 5 and hence Theorem \ref {theo: main2} and Corollary \ref{cor: approx} can be derandomized analogously as the algorithm of Alon and Naor for the $1$-witness problem by using the so called small probability spaces keeping the asymptotic upper bounds \cite{AN96}.}